Sophivorus/EasyWiki/README.md

 **EasyWiki** is a friendly PHP library for interacting with the powerful [MediaWiki Action API](https://www.mediawiki.org/wiki/API).

-Use it to develop bots, scripts and other tools without having to deal with tokens, wrappers, batches and other intricacies of the API.
+Use it to develop bots, scripts and other tools without having to deal with tokens, wrappers and other intricacies of the API.

 With EasyWiki you can easily: